 In the mid 1850s, the area that we call Ventura County was the southern part of Santa Barbara County.
 By 1873, Ventura County officially split off from Santa Barbara County and by the turn of the century the cities of San Buenaventura (or Ventura as we know it), Port Hueneme, Santa Paula, Nordhoff (now Ojai), Simi, Somis, Moorpark and Oxnard came on board.
 Camarillo and Thousand Oaks were late bloomers, incorporating in 1964.

 There are hundreds of historical things to see around Ventura County, dozens of which are covered here on Conejo Valley Guide.
-Let's take a look at 5 neat places to see Ventura County history to additional information.
+Let's take a look at five neat places to see Ventura County history to additional information.

 Strathearn Historical Park and Museum in Simi Valley has a notable collection of structures and artifacts from Simi's early days.
 The park is jointly operated by the Rancho Simi Recreation and Park District and Simi Valley Historical Society.
-1 to 1 1/2 hour docent-led tours of the buildings, a museum and much to see.

 The Museum of Ventura County opened its Agriculture Museum in Santa Paula in September 2011.
 The museum is housed in the historic 1888 restored Mill building.
-In its 12,000 sq ft, you'll find an extensive collection of vintage farm equipment, tools, machines, clothing, photos and artificacts.
+In its 12,000 sq ft, you'll find an extensive collection of vintage farm equipment, tools, machines, clothing, photos and artifacts.

 Probably my personal favorite local historical venue, just ouside the Ventura County border, is the Leonis Adobe Museum in Calabasas, adjacent to Sagebrush Cantina.
 If you've never been there, do stop by and bring the kids, as you'll be amazed at how much there is to see in this somewhat hidden location.
 The kids will love visiting with the collection of farmyard animals, there are lots of historical artifacts, including quite an impressive collection of vintages wagons/carriages and much more.